 For a full list of items that are not TSA-approved, check the TSA website.

 Even if an item is permitted, it may still be subject to additional screening or not allowed through the checkpoint if it triggers an alarm during the screening process, appears to have been tampered with, or poses other security concerns.

 For items that you’re not sure about, you can always send a picture or question to AskTSA on Facebook Messenger or Twitter.
-They are available during normal business hours to help you before your trip.
+Agents are available to respond during normal business hours to help you before your trip.

 You will have to take your jackets and shoes off at the security checkpoint and put them into a plastic bin for screening unless you are over age 75.